manutamminen/epicpcr_1/README.md

 Raw sequencing data is available at https://zenodo.org/record/4769327

-Summary of the results available at https://github.com/manutamminen/epicpcr_1/blob/main/docs/index.md
+Summary of the results is available at https://github.com/manutamminen/epicpcr_1/blob/main/docs/index.md

 # Building